 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The Shanghai Futures Exchange (SHFE), headquartered in China (CN), currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the exchange.
-As of now, SHFE has not inherited any emissions data from a parent or related organization, nor does it participate in any recognised climate initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
-This lack of data and commitments suggests that the exchange may still be in the early stages of developing a comprehensive climate strategy.
-In the broader context, the financial sector is increasingly recognising the importance of climate commitments, and exchanges like SHFE may need to establish clear targets and reporting mechanisms to align with global sustainability goals.
+As of now, SHFE has not established any commitments to reduce emissions or participate in initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
+Without available data or commitments, it is unclear how the exchange plans to address climate change or manage its carbon footprint.
+In the broader context of the financial sector, many exchanges are increasingly recognising the importance of sustainability and are setting ambitious targets to reduce their environmental impact.
+However, SHFE has yet to publicly align with these industry trends.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.